 The Bike is a 2016 Brompton M6R with some aftermarket parts.

 Lights– Rear Rack Light: Busch & Müller Toplight Line Permanent.
 Excellent.
 Wide and bright red.
-Runs on one AA Battery.
+Runs (seemingly forever) on one AA Battery.
 Does not flash.
-Front light: Cheap discontinued CatEye that stopped working after almost 10 years.
-Spent too much time in the rain.
+Front light: CatEye Volt 400.
+Handsome looking, USB rechargeable.
+Unfortunately, only 4 hours running time on high-mode.
+Charges very slowly.
+Low is not sufficient for riding in poorly lit rural roads.
+High is passable.
+I would buy something better.

 Water Bottle Holder- Monkii Cage.
 Highly recommended for carrying your water bottle.
 Great design.
 Although I didn’t break it, hopefully future designs will be a little more robust.
 Carrying wide bottles over 1 liter causes the plastic to flex on the bottom.